 - Find out if any of your usual products have been reformulated.
 I once had a client who reacted to a moisturizer she had been using for a long time.
 This reaction occurred right after she started using a brand new bottle.
 Come to find out, the company had reformulated it ever so slightly without mentioning anything to their customers about the change.
 It was only one ingredient, but it was enough to throw my client’s skin completely out of whack and set off an allergic response.

 2. Breakout-Prone Sensitivity

-If skincare products (especially those with a heavy or rich texture) easily cause clogged pores or breakouts, this could be you.
+If skincare products (especially those with a heavy or rich texture) cause clogged pores or breakouts, this could be you.
 A breakout will occur when someone’s skin produces a lot of thick, sticky oil.
-This traps dead skin cells in the pore lining and keeps oxygen from circulating through the pore, which creates the perfect environment for bacteria to thrive.
-The underlying cause of getting breakouts is hard to pinpoint (here are 11 potential causes), as it can be anything from genetics to a simple case of bad luck.
+This traps dead skin cells in the pore-lining and keeps oxygen from circulating through the pore, which creates the perfect environment for bacteria to thrive.
+The underlying cause of breakouts is hard to pinpoint (here are 11 potential causes), as it can be anything from genetics to a simple case of bad luck.
 There are, however, certain things you can do to minimize this type of sensitivity.

 Characteristics of Breakout-Prone Sensitivity